 Applying internal quality-control at all times

 During our work on the project we adhere to the strict quality-control routines.
 All the work-in-progress art comes through the row of internal quality checks by our lead artists and art director before it is approved for being demonstrated to the client.

 Creating initial sketches

 Now we proceed to create first sketches based on the defined visual style.
 At this stage the sketches are pretty rough, depicting the overall directions of the process.
 At all time, you get to check the progress and give us your feedback so that we apply the needed adjustments to the art.
-If we created a style guide or at least defined the visual style of the art from beforehand, it won't take long till we move further.
+If we created a style guide or at least defined the visual style of the art from beforehand, such as designing a board game or any other game, it won't take long till we move further.

 Here you can already see how all the pieces of art and elements will look.
 Their shape, colour and light are almost in place, requiring just another polishing run or two in order to finalize the art.
 As usual, communication is very important, therefore this stage will take some time more to adjust the art according to your feedback and requirements.

 After we confirmed and implemented all adjustments, we can finally demonstrate you the completed look of the art and make sure you are 100% happy with it.
 What if you aren't?
 Then we will be glad to discuss the specific moments and track down what could go wrong.
 But most of the time this is something that never happens, given that we were moving consecutively through all the game design workflow stages above and had to hear the feedback on each stage.